Solarkadakiadam/lighthouse-bot/README.md

 1. Edit `config.json` with your desired URLs.
 2. Execute the script as shown in the usage section.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or feedback, please contact Ömer Avşar at [email@example.com](mailto:email@example.com).
+For questions or feedback, please contact Ömer Avşar at [omeravsaroa@gmail.com](mailto:omeravsaroa@gmail.com).

 ## Contributing